KW781/cc_extractor_bindings-sys/README.md

 So far just lib_ccx.h, list.h and ccx_common_options.h has been included in the wrapper header.
 Over time as required, more header files can be included easily in the wrapper.

-Right now these bindings don't account for blacklisting/whitelisting functions or variable names.
+Right now these bindings don't account for blacklisting/whitelisting functions or variable names, except for print_usage() (because print_usage() has been ported).
 These are to be added in later when required.